“The Love of Many Will Grow Cold” in the Last Days

-• This is a warning from Jesus about one of the signs of the end times, the "end of the age" (vs. 3).
+- • This is a warning from Jesus about one of the signs of the end times, the "end of the age" (vs. 3).
 That’s the primary context of chapter 24.
 And it’s a warning for believers, because unbelievers don’t have any love for the Lord in the first place (if they did, they would be believers!).

-• I want each of us here today to “stand firm to the end.”
+- • I want each of us here today to “stand firm to the end.”
 Jesus said that it is those who "will be saved."
 Stand firm against what?

-• (2) As this rampant wickedness grows, Jesus warned that the love of most will grow cold (NIV).
-Some translations say “many” and some say “most.”
+- • (2) As this rampant wickedness grows, Jesus warned that the love of many will grow cold.
+The majority of translations say “many.”
+Some say “most.”
 In either case, we are talking about millions of believers’ love for the Lord going into decline in the latter days.
 And that precarious position of love-grown-cold could, for some, decline further into outright apostasy from the faith (1 Timothy 4:1).

 Romans 12:2 Do not conform to the pattern of this world, but be transformed by the renewing of your mind.

-• This world, with its evil ways, is not your friend!
-In many ways it is attractive, seductive, and always calling for your attention.
+- • This world, with its evil ways, is not your friend!
+In many ways it is attractive, seductive, tempting, and always calling for your attention.
 It wants to pull you into habits and ways of thinking that are contrary to God’s ways.
 More focus on the world can easily cause a cooling of your love for the Lord.
 In fact, it most likely will.

 1 Timothy 4:1 The Spirit clearly says that in later times some will abandon the faith and follow deceiving spirits and things taught by demons.

-• This is a prophecy for those living in the latter days.
-And we are 2,000 years closer to them than Paul’s hearers were.
+- • This is a prophecy for those living in the last days.
+And we are almost 2,000 years closer to them than Paul’s hearers were.
 Many Bible scholars believe we are likely in the literal "last days" now.
 I lean to that belief.

 - • The apostle tells us by the Holy Spirit that some believers in later times will abandon the faith.
 I have seen it happen — dedicated Christians declining nearly or even fully into unbelief.
 I’m thinking of a successful pastor friend from years ago who more recently admitted he was unsure about believing in God.
 I think of another anointed minister of God’s word whom I knew well who turned away from walking with the Lord in his later years and became deeply embittered.

 2 Corinthians 11:3 But I am afraid that just as Eve was deceived by the serpent’s cunning, your minds may somehow be led astray from your sincere and pure devotion to Christ.